 World Leaders' Dialogues

-The World Leaders’ Dialogues are ‘prime time’ high-level sessions held during 2014 IUCN World Parks Congress.
-They feature internationally-recognized experts, politicians, CEOs, activists and indigenous leaders in a series of seven moderated public debates that tackle the most strategic issues related to protected areas, conservation and sustainable development.
-These sessions offer strategic thinking to guide the implementation of practical solutions for a sustainable future.
-Led by people who through their personal achievements influence others and translate words into actions, the Dialogues will take stock and prompt action in a bid to attain transformational changes for parks, people and our planet.
+The World Leaders' Dialogues are the 'prime time' high-level sessions held during the IUCN World Parks Congress 2014.
+They feature internationally-recognized experts, politicians, CEOs, activists and indigenous leaders in a series of seven moderated public debates tackling key issues related to protected areas, conservation and sustainable development.
+Led by people whose personal achievements influence others and translate words into actions, the Dialogues will prompt new thinking in a bid to attain transformational changes for parks, people and our planet.

 13 November: The Future Is Not What It Used To Be – how parks can help build a more resilient future